Cian-H/symbolic_nn_tests/README.md

 ## Experiment 3 - Tensor Logic Network (TLN)

 - Revisiting QMNIST from Expt1 but using TLN instead of SLF.
-- Using LTNtorch library, as manually defining logical constraints would be a pain here.
+- Using LTNtorch library or maybe Scallop lang, as manually defining logical constraints would be a pain here.
 - Will create formalised logic definitions of non-fuzzy relations manually embedded in Expt1:
     - Numbers with Lines:
     ```math